diederickh/roxlu_experimental/README.md

 - [ ] Remove all unused #defines and use compiler preprocessor flag if possible:
   -  Eg. opengl/error.h uses ROXLU_DEBUG, use NDEBUG
 - [ ] All the build scripts should use the `make -j#` option for parallel builds
+- [ ] Set the window_w + window_h based on the results of glfwGetWindowSize in main.cpp
 - `ROXLU_DEBUG:` enable verbose output for e.g. opengl shaders @todo maybe just use NDEBUG